 INTRO: We'll have all that and more soon.
 But first, have you ever accessed a site online that wasn't meant for kids?
-Well, according to experts, it happens quite a bit, sometimes by accident, and it's something the government wants to stop by using technology designed to verify your age online.
+According to experts, it happens quite a bit, sometimes by accident and it's something the government wants to stop by using technology designed to verify your age online.
 Here's Wren.

-BOUNCER: Uh, hello.
-Welcome to the internet.
-We've got quite a lot going on in here tonight.
-So, uh, what takes your fancy?
-KID: Can I please watch hours and hours of cute cats doing cute things?
-BOUNCER: Uh, yeah, sure.
-Right.
-KID: Yay!
-BOUNCER: Next.
-KID: Can I please watch the same TikTok dance a gazillion times over?
-BOUNCER: Yep, sure.
-Right through here.
-Next.
-KID: Can I join a community of people who make Harry Style-themed formalwear for dogs?
-BOUNCER: Uh, that's a bit strange but, yep, on through here.
+BOUNCER: Hello, welcome to the internet.
+Now, we've got a bit of everything going on in here, so ahh, what takes your fancy?

+KID: Can I please watch hours and hours of cute cats doing cute cat things?

+BOUNCER: Of course, right this way.

+KID: Can I please watch the same TikTok dance a gazillion times over.

+BOUNCER: Ahh, just through here.

+KID: I'd like to join a community of people who enjoy making Harry Styles themed formal wear for dogs.

+BOUNCER: Wow okay, that's weird, but ahh sure, right through here.

-Yep.
-The internet will let you see basically anything.
-But along with the good stuff and the strange, but basically harmless stuff is stuff that can be scary, disturbing, and inappropriate.
+Yep, the internet will let you see basically anything.
+But along with the good stuff and the strange but basically harmless stuff, Is stuff that can be scary, disturbing and inappropriate.

-KRISTOPHER: I was scrolling with Instagram, Snapchat, and I was scrolling a TikTok.
-ALESSIA: Like, scary scenes of, like, someone chopping off someone's head or something.
-CALLUM: You see a really scary movie, and then I have nightmares at night.
-ALESSIA: And then these inappropriate, like, adult toys, like, out of them.
-KRISTOPHER: I've seen them with their clothes off and it's not the best.
-And I don't think kids my age, or even younger and a bit higher than me, should ever see this.
+KRISTOPHER: I was scrolling with Instagram, Snapchat, and I was scrolling on TikTok.

+ALESSIA: Like scary scenes of like someone chopping off someone's head or something.

+CALLUM: You see a really scary movie and then I have nightmares at night.

+ALESSIA: There's these inappropriate like adult toys, like an ad of them.

+KRISTOPHER: "I've seen them with their clothes off and it's not the best and I don't think kids my age or even younger and a bit higher than me should ever see this."